Magdeburger Startgerät

 The Magdeburger Startgerät (also known as the Magdeburg pilot rocket and 10-L for the 10 liters of liquid fuel it contains) is a missile that was intended to ensure the first manned rocket flight in history.
 Despite successful tests, the pilot flight originally planned for March 1933 never took place.
 After several delays, the project was finally stopped in 1934 when the National Socialists prohibited all private missile attempts (which also included the Magdeburg experiment).

 The idea

 The project was initiated in 1932 by Franz Mengering, a businessman from Magdeburg, a follower of the Hollow Earth concept.
-Mengering commissioned Rudolf Nebel to develop a manned rocket in order to reach the moon 5000 kilometersm away.
+Mengering commissioned Rudolf Nebel to develop a manned rocket in order to reach the Moon 5000 kilometers away.
 Nebel, on the other hand, thought it was only realistic to develop a rocket that could carry a person for a distance of 1 kilometer and at a maximum altitude of 20 kilometers.